mirzafahad/mirzafahad.github.io/_posts/2013-02-22-wifi-rouge-access-point-part3.md

 If you don't know where the terminal is saving the pcap file, run `pwd` and it will show the current directory.
 Remember, you are not going to see anything on the terminal, because the packets are being saved in that pcap file.
 To stop the sniffer simply press `Ctrl+C`.

 {: .box-warning}
-In Kali Linux, your wireless interface might show up as `wlan0` and thernet interface as `eth0`.
+In Kali Linux, your wireless interface might show up as `wlan0` and ethernet interface as `eth0`.

 You can also limit the sniffer to capture just the tcp packets:
 ~~~